Higher Auto Insurance Rates – Why Your Brain is the Cause

 Not because people are becoming dumber behind the wheel, it’s the lack of focus with the job of simply driving.

 Once we get passed the nervous first few weeks or months learning how to drive a car, we now think it’s okay to add a little more challenge in the mix.
-Kind of like riding a bike with
+Kind of like riding a bike with NO hands.

 By becoming aware of real and potential distractions in your life, you can reduce your risk for accidents, and insurance rate increases.